tonybaloney/perflint/README.md

 `direct_import()` is 10-15% faster than `dotted_import()` because it doesn't need to load the `os` global, the `path` attribute and the `exists` method for each iteration.

-### W8202: Global name usage in a loop (`loop-invariant-global-usage`)
+### W8202: Global name usage in a loop (`loop-global-usage`)

 Loading globals is slower than loading "fast" local variables.
-The difference is marginal, but when propagated in a loop, there can be a noticable speed improvement, e.g.:
+The difference is marginal, but when propagated in a loop, there can be a noticeable speed improvement, e.g.:

 ```python
 d = {